Itelina/Itelina.github.io/_posts/2015-9-12-DoctorNetworkAnalysis.md

 [![alt text](../images/doctorvis.png "Doctor Network App")] (http://ec2-52-20-33-40.compute-1.amazonaws.com/)

 To illustrate an example search: suppose that you want to visualize the network relationships between primary care doctors and cardiologists in NYC:

-A. Type in New York, NY for city
+1. Type in New York, NY for city
-B. Select referring doctor as "Allopathic etc", "Internal Medicine", "General" (this classification refers to primary care doctors)
+2. Select referring doctor as "Allopathic etc", "Internal Medicine", "General" (this classification refers to primary care doctors)
-C. Select referred to doctor as "Allopathic etc", "Internal Medicine", "Cardiovascular Disease"
+3. Select referred to doctor as "Allopathic etc", "Internal Medicine", "Cardiovascular Disease"
-D. Click "search" icon - might take a bit for it to compute
+4. Click "search" icon